jasonwebb/superformulabot/README.md

 | `@superformulabot [a:3.0 m:5 n2:3]` | All parameters not provided are randomized (except invert) |
 | `@superformulabot []` or `@superformulabot [scwifty]` | All parameters are randomized (except invert) |

-## Continuous running with forever
+## Running continuously with forever
 This script is run continuously on an EC2 instance using forever, invoked like so:

     forever -o activity.log -e error.log -c "npm run deploy" start bot.js